-THE FREE ZONES ACT, 2012.
+THE FREE ZONES ACT, 2014.

-An Act to make provision for the establishment, development, management, marketing, maintenance, supervision and control of free zones; to establish the Free Zones Bureau to be responsible for the establishment, development, management, marketing, maintenance, supervision and control of free zones; to provide that the Board of the Uganda Investment Authority shall coordinate, monitor and supervise the implementation of this Act in collaboration with the Uganda Revenue Authority and to provide for other related matters.
+An Act to make provision for the establishment, development, management, marketing, maintenance, supervision and control of free zones; to establish the Uganda Free Zones Authority to be responsible for the establishment, development, management, marketing, maintenance, supervision and control of free zones; and to provide for other related matters.